 Knowing which law applies helps societies follow the correct registration process and compliance structure.

-The Societies Registration Act Maharashtra applies to non-profit societies formed for:
+The Maharashtra Society Registration Act applies to non profit societies formed for:

 - Charitable purposes